zmike/zmike.github.io/_posts/2022-06-07-returning.md

 * rewrite the type for a matching variable
 * rewrite the i/o for matching variable to use the new type

-This obviously hit a snag with the larger types (e.g., dvec4, dmatX) where there was more than a vec4 of expanded components.
+This obviously hit a snag with the larger types (e.g., dvec3, dvec4) where there was more than a vec4 of expanded components.
 I ended up converting these to a struct containing vec4 members that could then be indexed based on the offset of the original load.

+But hold on, Jason "I'm literally writing an NVIDIA compiler as I read your blog post" Ekstrand is probably thinking, what about even bigger types, like dmat3?

+I'm so glad you asked.